Nathan Bedford Forrest: Military doctrines

 Forrest is considered one of the Civil War's most brilliant tacticians by the historian Spencer C. Tucker.
 Forrest fought by simple rules; he maintained that "war means fighting and fighting means killing" and the way to win was "to get there first with the most men".
-U.S. Army General William Tecumseh Sherman called him "that devil Forrest" in wartime communications with Ulysses S. Grant and considered him "the most remarkable man our civil war produced on either side".
+Union Army General William Tecumseh Sherman called him "that devil Forrest" in wartime communications with Ulysses S. Grant and considered him "the most remarkable man our civil war produced on either side".

 Forrest became well known for his early use of maneuver tactics as applied to a mobile horse cavalry deployment.
 He grasped the doctrines of mobile warfare that would eventually become prevalent in the 20th century.
 Paramount in his strategy was fast movement, even if it meant pushing his horses at a killing pace, to constantly harass the enemy during raids by disrupting their supply trains and communications with the destruction of railroad tracks and the cutting of telegraph lines, as he wheeled around his opponent's flank.
 The Civil War scholar Bruce Catton writes:

 Forrest ... used his horsemen as a modern general would use motorized infantry.
 He liked horses because he liked fast movement, and his mounted men could get from here to there much faster than any infantry could; but when they reached the field they usually tied their horses to trees and fought on foot, and they were as good as the very best infantry.

 Forrest is often erroneously quoted as saying his strategy was "to git thar fustest with the mostest".
 Now often recast as "Getting there firstest with the mostest", this misquote first appeared in a New York Tribune article written to provide colorful comments in reaction to European interest in Civil War generals.
 The aphorism was addressed and corrected as "Ma'am, I got there first with the most men" by a New York Times story in 1918.
 Though it was a novel and succinct condensation of the military principles of mass and maneuver, Bruce Catton writes of the spurious quote:

 Do not, under any circumstances whatever, quote Forrest as saying "fustest" and "mostest".
 He did not say it that way, and nobody who knows anything about him imagines that he did.